-Please note the Chinoiserie Garden is currently closed and will remain closed during Level 2.
+Please note the Chinoiserie Garden is currently closed due to long term maintenance required as a result of Level 4 lockdown.

 Eighteenth century Europe experienced an unprecedented flow of imports from China and Japan like silk, porcelain and lacquerware, many of which were highly prized for their exotic decorative features.